Jonathan Martin is 6-foot-5 and weighs 315 pounds. He attended California’s prestigious Stanford University on an athletic scholarship.

 The location may be unique, and the case certainly has a high profile, but this is fundamentally the same issue that all employers face.
 How do you police every corner of the workplace?
 What do you do when a comment intended as playful banter is received as much more menacing?
 How do you ensure that lower managers don’t dismiss situations that should be escalated?

 Ontario implemented new regulations on workplace harassment and violence in 2010.
-That legislation defined workplace harassment as “engaging in a course of vexations comment or conduct against a worker in a workplace that is known or ought reasonably known to be unwelcome.”
-That language is more broad than the definition in the Human Rights Code because it is not confined to harassment on certain prohibited grounds.
+That legislation defined workplace harassment as “engaging in a course of vexatious comment or conduct against a worker in a workplace that is known or ought reasonably known to be unwelcome.”
+That language is broader than the definition in the Human Rights Code because it is not confined to harassment on certain prohibited grounds.

 The ‘new’ laws cover the exercise or attempt to exercise physical force “by a person against a worker, in a workplace, that causes or could cause physical injury to a worker.”
 They now include “a statement or behaviour that it is reasonable for a worker to interpret as a threat to exercise physical force.”
 The laws also allow employees to remove themselves from harmful situations if they have reasons to believe they are at risk of imminent danger due to workplace violence.